-- Monday thru Friday, 8:00 am to 2:00 pm or equivalent out-of-school hours if offered during the school year to be completed no later than 12/31/19. - Target/recruit students (freshmen to rising seniors) attending one or more of the following high schools: Englewood, Sandalwood, Lee, Jackson, Raines, Ribault and Westside - Content to include: - Standardized Test Taking Strategies: Time management, answer approach, managing stress, self-confidence, pre-test strategies, practice & preparation - ACT Prep test practice, strategies, and instruction in each of the subject areas: English, Math, Science & Reading - SAT Prep test practice, strategies and instruction in each of the subject areas: Math, Reading, Writing - o College Search and Admissions strategies - o Scholarship Search and strategies: Financial aid; local, state, national, institutional scholarship search; scholarship essay preparation; scholarship interviews - o Preparing for college: study strategies, majors/careers, etc... - o Individualized student college and scholarship preparation checklist and action plan - Transportation for participants to and from program - Implementation for Summer-Fall 2019 with all contracts executed by September 30, 2019 and all program and expenditures concluded by December 30, 2019.
+- Monday thru Friday, 8:00 am to 2:00 pm or equivalent out-of-school hours if offered during the school year to be completed no later than 12/31/19. - Target/recruit at-hope students (freshmen to rising seniors). - Content to include: - Standardized Test Taking Strategies: Time management, answer approach, managing stress, selfconfidence, pre-test strategies, practice & preparation

+- ACT Prep test practice, strategies, and instruction in each of the subject areas: English, Math, Science & Reading - o SAT Prep test practice, strategies and instruction in each of the subject areas: Math, Reading, Writing - College Search and Admissions strategies - o Scholarship Search and strategies: Financial aid; local, state, national, institutional scholarship search; scholarship essay preparation; scholarship interviews - o Preparing for college: study strategies, majors/careers, etc... - o Individualized student college and scholarship preparation checklist and action plan - Transportation for participants to and from program - Implementation for Summer-Fall 2019 with all contracts executed by September 30, 2019 and all program and expenditures concluded by December 30, 2019.